gradientspace/frame3SharpSampleApp/README.md

 Questions?
 Contact Ryan Schmidt [@rms80](http://www.twitter.com/rms80) / [gradientspace](http://www.gradientspace.com)

+# Usage

+**CRITICAL: THIS REPO LINKS TO SUBMODULES**.
+The majority of git clients do not automatically check out submodules!!
+If when you first check out this project, the **Assets/geometry3Sharp** folder is empty, you need to manually check out the submodules.
+The git command to grab all of them is:

+    **git submodule update --init --recursive**

+Once you have done this, you should be able to open the Unity project without errors, and open and run the sample scenes.

 # VRSampleScene

 Basic VR interface where you can add Boxes and Cylinders via either double-clicking or drag-dropping from the cockpit HUD.
 You can also use a Draw Primitive Tool to draw Boxes and Cylinders interactively (click on the drag-drop buttons  during the tool to change the current primitive type).